 This program prepares students, who possess diverse qualifications and background, before they enter the French Professional Development Program, or during their career as French teachers.
 Learn more

-This certificate trains either teachers which credentials from outside of Canada or previously credentialed Canadian teachers by upgrading skills to current practices.
+This certificate trains either teachers with credentials from outside of Canada or previously credentialed Canadian teachers by upgrading skills to current practices.
 Learn more

 Courses in the Faculty of Education